S2E/s2e-old/docs/Howtos/Concolic.rst

 Setting up S2E for Concolic Execution
 =====================================

-The following is a minimal S2E configuration file that enables symbolic execution.
+The following is a minimal S2E configuration file that enables concolic execution.

 ::